-- a. investigate any activity in accordance with its duties; - seek any information it requires from any employee and Officer and all employees and Officers are directed to co-operate with any request made by the Committee; - c. monitor and report to Council on the adequacy of the risk register maintained by the University; - d. obtainoutsidelegalorotherindependentprofessionaladviceandto secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Vice-Chancellor and or Chair of Council.
-However, it may not incur direct expenditure in this respect more than £5000 without prior approval of the governing body.
+- a. investigate any activity in accordance with its duties; - b. seek any information it requires from any employee and Officer and all employees and Officers are directed to co-operate with any request made by the Committee; - c. monitor and report to Council on the adequacy of the risk register maintained by the Univerity; - d. obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers this necessary.